LiteAtt: A Peer-to-Peer Self-Attestation Framework and Handshake Protocol for Connected IoT Devices: Proposed P2P-SA Framework: LiteAtt

+Upon developing the first or updated firmware $\mathcal{F}^*_j$ for $ID_j$, the IoT service provider must correspondingly create the attestation binary $\text{App}_{SA,j}$.
+This is done as follows: \begin{enumerate} \item Upload $\mathcal{F}^{*}_j$ to $Twin_j$ and collect a data set ($D$) of SRAM snapshots captured during the runtime of $\mathcal{F}^*_j$ on $Twin_j$.
+As shown in Fig. \ref{fig:sections}, a snapshot comprises a statically-allocated $.data/.bss$ region and a dynamically-allocated $stack/heap$ region, which \textit{LiteAtt} attests independently.
+Each $L$-byte snapshot $B_0,\dots,B_{L-1}$ is partitioned at the $.data/.bss$ boundary $\lambda$ into a $.data/.bss$ section (bytes $[0,\lambda)$) and a $stack/heap$ section (bytes $[\lambda,L)$).
+To obtain a fixed-length, low-overhead representation irrespective of a section's byte length $\ell$, each section is compressed using a Type-II Discrete Cosine Transform (DCT), retaining only its $F$ lowest-frequency coefficients:

+where $B_n$ is the $n^{th}$ byte of the section, and $\alpha_0=\sqrt{1/\ell}$, $\alpha_k=\sqrt{2/\ell}\;(k>0)$ ortho-normalize the transform.
+The compressed section $S = [S_0,...,S_{F-1}]$ has a fixed dimensionality $F$, which keeps the model input size, and consequently $\text{App}_{SA}$'s memory and compute overhead, constant regardless of the SRAM size.
+Moreover, a localized firmware modification is broadband in the frequency domain, spreading its energy across many coefficients $S_k$, and thus remains detectable despite the compression (Section \ref{sec:results}).
+Each coefficient is standardized using the per-feature mean and standard deviation of the training data.
+The compressed, standardized vectors of both sections constitute $D$, which is randomly divided into $D_{train}$ and $D_{val}$ with a 2:1 ratio.
+Scaled uniform noise $\epsilon\sim\mathcal{U}(0,1) \in \mathbb{R}^{n\times F}$ is added to $D_{train}$ as follows:

-where $n_f$ is the noise scaling factor, which nudges the AE to learn the output distribution more robustly and prevents overfitting on the training dataset. \item Initialize AE ($M$) and optimize it over the task $\hat{S}=M(\tilde{S}), \forall \tilde{S},S \in \tilde{D}_{train},D_{train}$ such that the mean squared error, $MSE(\hat{S},S)$, is minimized.
-Convert $M$ to a quantized TinyML model ($M_{lite}$) using the appropriate conversion library. \item Adaptively select the target True Negative Rate ($TNR_{target}$) over $D_{val}$ based on the distribution of reconstruction MSE obtained on $D_{val}$.
-This is done to balance True Positive Rate ($TPR_{test}$) and $TNR_{test}$ over a test set with prior knowledge of only normal SRAM patterns.
-The gap between the $95^{th}$ and $99^{th}$ percentiles with reference to the $95^{th}$ percentile quantifies the spead of validation errors as follows:
+where $n_f$ is the noise scaling factor.
+Uniform noise helps prevent overfitting through denoising-based training of the TinyML AEs. \item Initialize two AEs, $M^A$ and $M^B$, for the $.data/.bss$ and $stack/heap$ sections, respectively, and optimize over the task $\hat{S}=M(\tilde{S}), \forall \tilde{S},S \in \tilde{D}_{train},D_{train}$ such that the mean squared error, $MSE(\hat{S},S)$, is minimized.
+Convert each $M$ to a quantized TinyML model ($M_{lite}$) using the appropriate conversion library. \item Adaptively select the target True Negative Rate ($TNR_{target}$) over $D_{val}$ based on the distribution of reconstruction MSE obtained on $D_{val}$.
+This is done to balance True Positive Rate ($TPR_{test}$) and $TNR_{test}$ over a test set with \textit{prior knowledge of only normal SRAM patterns}.
+The gap between the $95^{th}$ and $99^{th}$ percentiles with reference to the $95^{th}$ percentile quantifies the spread of validation errors as follows: